mndk0076/mndk0076.github.io/README.md

 ------------------

-This proposal presents a plan for providing an IoT solution for *Future Humber Quadcopter Swarm*.
+This proposal presents a plan for providing an IoT solution for *Future Humber PrototypeLab Flow*.
 This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects.
 I request approval of this project.